 Term Length Options

-Loan terms refer to how long you have to repay the loan.
-Often, fair or bad credit borrowers receive shorter repayment terms, such as 3 to 24 months, though some lenders may offer longer terms.
-Longer terms may reduce monthly payments but increase total costs tied to your loan funds.
+A repayment term is the amount of time you have to repay your loan.
+Often, fair credit borrowers receive shorter repayment terms (3 to 24 months).
+Longer repayment terms can reduce monthly payments but increase the total cost associated with your loan funds.

 Fee Structures

-In addition to interest, some lenders may charge fees that increase the total cost of a loan.
-Common fees include:
+In addition to interest, some lenders may charge other fees, including:

-- Origination Fees — Charged upfront as a percentage of the loan.
+- Origination Fees — Also called underwriting fees.
+They are charged upfront as a percentage of the loan.

 - Late Payment Fees — Applied if you miss a payment.